 I mostly work with wool in wet felting and needle felting, but also like to use watercolour or digital images to create unique pieces of art that can enchant the viewers and bring them to a new level of understanding of art and its connection to their lives.
 My favourite media is wool, as it gives me endless possibilities to create shapes and forms.
 I make small pieces, such as bags and toys, as well as bigger items, such as dresses and wall hangings.
 Wool is soft and warm, it brings me the feeling of a cosy lodge, where you can stay safe wrapping in a wooly cocoon.

 While working with wool I use traditional techniques of wet felting with hot water and soap.
-The process itself is quite a labour-consuming as it needs a lot of muscle and energy to rub and roll woollen pieces, pour hot or cold water, knead, throw and wrap to get a high-quality felted fabric that will last for years, will not shrink or fade.
+The process itself is quite a labor-consuming as it needs a lot of muscle and energy to rub and roll woolen pieces, pour hot or cold water, knead, throw and wrap to get a high-quality felted fabric that will last for years, will not shrink or fade.
 It is a very satisfying process to turn a pile of soft wool into a real piece of art you can use in everyday life — such as a pillow or a dress.
-The felted wool comes into the life in the splashes of soapy water, in hot steam and smell of warm sunny field where sheep are grazing.
-I help it with my hands, I pat and press the fibres to transform them into a shape.
+The felted wool comes to life in the splashes of soapy water and hot steam, reviving the smell of a warm sunny field where sheep are grazing.
+With my hands, I pat and press the fibres to help transform them into a shape.

 Most of my works are narrative, my own universe is inhabited with smart hares, toothy fishes, magical heroes and other fairy-tale creatures that can lead you away to their magic forest.
 Tales and legends play an important role in my work.
 I use ancient symbols and archetypes to fill modern time and to liven the usual routine of a city life.
 These traditional characters such as hares, horsemen, birds and fishes appeal to our inner feelings, our subconscious and help us to understand ourselves better.